 Long stereotyped by its twisters and cattle country locale, Oklahoma City is an underrated capital on the rise—quite literally, as the proposed Legends Tower would be the tallest building in the United States.
 If completed, it would rise to 1,907 feet, to match the year that Oklahoma joined the Union.

-Record-setting architecture is only a facet of one of the nation’s fastest-growing metros, a trend spurred by a low cost of living, the rise of remote work, a booming film industry, and an increasingly lauded dining scene.
-Residents and travelers alike frequent the area’s cultural attractions, including the Oscars-qualifying DeadCenter Film Festival, and recent films shot and set in Oklahoma—including Twisters (2024) and Killers of the Flower Moon (2023)—have been boons to the local economy.
+Record-setting architecture is only a facet of this growing city, a trend spurred by a low cost of living, the rise of remote work, a booming film industry, and an increasingly lauded dining scene.
+Residents and travelers alike frequent the area’s cultural attractions, including the Oscars-qualifying DeadCenter Film Festival, and recent films shot and set in the Sooner State—including Twisters (2024) and Killers of the Flower Moon (2023)—have been boons to the local economy.
 Meanwhile, also in 2023, Andrew Black of tasting-menu restaurant Grey Sweater became the first Oklahoma chef to win a James Beard Award.

 “The city has undergone a significant transformation over the past few decades, driven by strategic investments in infrastructure, culture, and community,” says Rachael Crawford, executive director of the Plaza District, a neighborhood known for its street art, festivals, and restaurants.